justeattakeaway/pie/.changeset/thin-news-deny.md

 "pie-storybook": minor
 ---

-[Added] - disabled attribute to pie-textarea component
+[Added] - Render a textarea inside the pie-textarea with a `disabled` property that defaults to `false`